raycast/extensions/extensions/raycast-notification/README.md

 This extension follows [Raycast Cross-Extension Conventions][raycast-cross-extension-link].
 So that you can receive the reply value through its callback launch.

+If you want a better async/await experience, I recommend using [raycast-notifier](https://github.com/LitoMore/raycast-notifier) directly.

 ### Examples

 ```typescript